Active crossover

 The signal from the pre-amp is converted to digital.

-If the crossover is done using DSP inevitably the analogue input has to be converted to digital (AD) first.
+If the crossover is done using DSP inevitably the analog input has to be converted to digital (AD) first.
 Then the DSP is applied.
-The resulting signals are send to the DAC’s and converted to analogue again.
+The resulting signals are send to the DAC’s and converted to analog again.

 If your audio is digital you can save two DA – AD conversions if the active crossover uses DSP and accepts digital inputs.
 Holm is one of the very few I know applying the DSP straight on the digital input.

-However it also accepts analogue inputs.
+However it also accepts analog inputs.
 They have to be AD'ed first of course.

 Valid Q1 2010 |